 Create a COVID-19 response plan that will help your organization act quickly and safely in the event of a positive test or potential exposure.
 Include the following steps:

 - Keep track of athletes, coaches and staff present at training sessions to facilitate contact tracing in the event of symptoms or a positive COVID-19 test.

 - Coordinate with public health officials in the event of positive cases or an outbreak.

 - Communicate promptly to potentially exposed parties in line with public health guidelines, including information regarding how to self-isolate and how to quarantine.

 - Be prepared to adjust or postpone training or competition in the event of positive COVID-19 cases in athletes or teams.

 Continue to provide or recommend sports physical evaluations

 Drs.
 Wilson and Provance recommend that all youth athletes see their primary care provider for an annual wellness exam, including sport pre-participation evaluations.
-The primary care setting is most appropriate for managing mental health issues, possible cardiac or pulmonary conditions that may arise after COVID-19 and many other aspects of adolescent care.
-In addition, athletes with past COVID-19 infection may be at risk of heart complications following their illness.
+The primary care setting is most appropriate for updating routine vaccinations, managing mental health concerns, evaluating for possible cardiac or pulmonary conditions that may arise after COVID-19 infection, and many other aspects of routine healthcare.